Moffi-bit/Moffi-bit/README.md

 Interested in encryption methods, pathfinding algorithms, and game development/scripting.

 Proficient in Java, and Python. <br>
-Experience with all C languages, Rust, R, Lua, HTML, CSS, JavaScript, PHP, and Go. <br>
+Experience with all C languages, Rust, R, Lua, HTML, CSS, JavaScript, PHP, OCaml, MIPS and Go. <br>
 Technology I have used: Git, MATLAB, RStudio, Eclipse, VSCode, Unity, MongoDB, MySQL. <br>

 Notable Projects (working on a few):